maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 - Ensures that reflected light is less or equal to amount of incident light on the surface.

 $$L=\frac{\rho_{d}}{\pi}I(\vec{i}\cdot \vec{n})$$
 $L$ here refers to the actual light being reflected.
+(For lambertian)
 - Amount and color of incident light $I$.
 - Fraction of light being reflected (material) $\rho_{d}$.
 - Angle between the light and the surface (geometry) $\vec{i}\cdot \vec{n}$.